hackfestca/cnb/README.rst

 Contributors
 ============
 This bot was created by Martin Dubé as a Hackfest Project (See: http://hackfest.ca).
-Martin is still the main collaborator and reviser but a lot of ideas came from Hackfest crew and community.
+Martin is not a developper but still the main collaborator and reviser.
+Furthermore, a lot of ideas came from Hackfest crew and community.

 For any comment, questions, insult: martin d0t dube at hackfest d0t com.